 Failed the California General Electrician Exam?
 Here's What to Do Next

 The 2022 first-time pass rate was 52.95%.
 The repeat rate dropped to 38.02%.
-Second-attempt candidates pass at a lower rate than first-timers, and that gap is almost entirely about prep strategy.
-Use the 60-day waiting period to fix what made the first attempt miss.
+Second-attempt candidates pass at a lower rate than first-timers.
+Use the 60 days waiting period to fix what made the first attempt miss.

 Why the repeat pass rate is lower